mcv-m6-video/mcv-c6-2025-team1/week2/README.md

 #### SSD

 Our implementations utilizes two versions of PyTorch's pre-trained SSD (Single Shot Detector) model —one with a VGG-16 backbone and another with a ResNet-50 backbone.
 Both models were originally trained on the COCO dataset.
 In the SSD architecture, the backbone (either VGG-16 or ResNet-50) extracts multi-scale convolutional features from the input image.
 These feature maps are then fed into additional convolutional layers that directly predict object class probabilities and bounding box offsets in a single forward pass, eliminating the need for a separate region proposal stage.
+These models are optimized for general object detection across diverse, real-world scenes.
+We apply them directly for inference, specifically targeting car and truck classes for vehicle detection.

 For our experiments, we process each frame at original resolution and set a confidence threshold (default of 0.9) for detection filtering.
 The model focuses exclusively on the car and truck classes (COCO class ID: 3 and 8).